yingjieweb/truck-cli/README.md

   help [command]    display help for command.
 ```

 🚩 **checkupdate**: This command is used to check the version of Truck-CLI.
 When you execute this command, Truck-CLI will check the latest version of itself and display the result.
-If the version of Truck-CLI is not the latest, it will prompt you to update Truck-CLI.
+If the version of Truck-CLI is not the latest, it will guide you to update Truck-CLI.

 🚩 **release**: You are supposed to have a `package.json` file in your project.
 Please note that the `version` field in your `package.json` file must be a valid semantic version.
 Execute the `tk release` in your project root directory to update the version of your project.
 And you can use the `config` command to satisfy different use cases.

-🚩 **config**: This command is used to set the runtime config of truck-cli.
+🚩 **config**: This command is used to set the runtime config of Truck-CLI.
 When you set a config, the config will be saved in the `.truckrc` file.
-You can set the following configs: `global`、`project`、`repoName`、`checkMerge` and `targetBranchName`.
-Be careful some configs are not compatible with each other.
-You will find it in the command execute process.
+You can set the following configs: `checkMerge` and `targetBranch`.
+These configs will be used to control the behavior of Truck-CLI.

 🚩 **lang**: This command is used to set the language of the current repository.
 Includes inquirer prompt and command messages.
 Current support languages are: `en`、`zh-CN`.